infinitydrive/intermezzo/README.md

 A platform for users to buy and sell secondhand luxury goods, as well as interact with one another via direct messages and a personal profile and blog that allows users to share their fashion interests.

+## Setup

+Got to https://intermezzo11.herokuapp.com/ and click the sign up link below the login button.
+Enter an email and password of at least 6 digits twice and you'll be taken to the homepage.
+There's meant to be a bunch of user stories, blogs and activities there but it is currently just a blank page.
+Click the 'For Sale' tab in the navbar to see all items currently available for purchase.
+Click an item to see it individually.
+From here, you can purchase the item by clicking the 'pay with card' button, which will open the stripe payment form.
+Fill in the form to complete the purchase.
+Click the 'create listing' tab in the navbar to create a new listing.
+Enter a value in all the fields and upload an image using the 'upload image' button.
+Click 'create item' to post your listing.
+You will be redirected to the page of the new listing, where you can view the details and edit at your leisure.

+## Planning
 Task management courtesy of Trello. https://trello.com/b/vJS1iMAj/project-pallazzo